ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/Curate/_index.md

 ## How?
 The main tasks for the curation of [ready4 software](/docs/getting-started/software/) are to:

-1. Appropriately configure the settings of the [ready4 GitHub organisation](https://github.com/ready4-dev) and its constituent repositories to facilitate clear and efficient maintenance workflows.
+1. Appropriately configure and update the settings of the [ready4 GitHub organisation](https://github.com/ready4-dev) and its constituent repositories to facilitate easy to follow and efficient maintenance workflows.

 2. *Proactively*: